nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. The user interface should be optimized for CLI interaction.
 Users should be able to accomplish tasks more efficiently using commands than using the mouse.
 4. Should provide clear, informative error messages in the event of invalid inputs or commands to provide sufficient guidance on how to correct it.
 5. The contacts data, such as student details and tutorial attendance, should be stored in a durable format that supports easy retrieval.
-6. Should only discard the affected contact in the event of corrupted data, to keep impact to a minimum.
-7. Should work without internet connection.
+6. Should work without internet connection.
-8. All commands should run under 2 seconds.
+7. All commands should run under 2 seconds.
-9. Contact data stored should be secure and adhere to local laws such as PDPA.
+8. Contact data stored should be secure and adhere to local laws such as PDPA.

 ### Glossary

+* **TA**: Teaching Assistant, a student who provides teaching support for a course.
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **CLI**: Command Line Interface, a text-based user interface used to interact with the app by typing commands.
 * **Contact**: A student's information stored in the system, including name, NUS Net ID, phone number, email address and tutorial attendance.
 * **NUS Net ID**: A unique username and identifier for NUS students associated with most of NUS platforms such as Canvas, EduRec.
-It should follow the format “eXXXXXXX” (one letter 'e' followed by seven digits).
+It should follow the format “EXXXXXXX” (capital letter 'E' followed by seven digits).
 * **Invalid Commands**: Commands entered into the CLI that do not match any recognized system commands.
 * **Invalid Inputs**: Data provided by the user that does not meet the required format or validation criteria for the specific command.
 * **Corrupted Data**: Data stored in the wrong format or with missing/invalid mandatory information.